This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

 We visited Legoland Windsor with the kids for the first time in April 2017.
-This post is about how the day was and it includes photos and some helpful tips in case you plan to spend a day-out there.
+This post is about how the day was.
+It includes photos and some helpful tips in case you plan to spend a day out there.

 My son likes Lego but this is not the reason we chose to go to Legoland on Spring break.
-The thing is, we had some Tesco Clubcard vouchers and I was looking on my laptop with my husband at what were the possibilities to spend them in the best way for the whole family.
-And while navigating through the options (which were Legoland, Safari and Zoo), my son saw a photo with some Lego cars that were being driven by kids.
+The thing is, we had some Tesco Clubcard vouchers to spend.
+While I was navigating through the options (which were Legoland, Safari and Zoo), my son saw a photo of some kids driving Lego cars.
 And that was it!
-He likes Lego but he loves driving cars!
-And our response to his wish?
-“Why not?”
+He likes Lego but he loves driving cars (this is one of the reasons we love the London Transport Museum)!

-This was the first visit we have ever made to Legoland, so we didn’t know what to expect.
+This was the first visit we were visiting Legoland Windsor with the kids, so we didn’t know what to expect.

-So after entering, we got a map and went forward to take a look at the view.
-Disappointingly we couldn’t see much but I really appreciate that the owners managed to preserve such much vegetation in the area.
+After stepping into the Lego world, we got a map and went forward to take a look at the view.
+Disappointingly we couldn’t see much.
+Yet I really appreciate that the owners managed to preserve the vegetation in the area.

-Not knowing where to start, we took the train downhill – it is free of charge and it gets you in the middle of the Legoland.
+Not knowing where to start, we took the train downhill to get us in the middle of Legoland.
 As my son wanted here because of the cars, we had to go and look for them.
 We found the cars and the circuit called “Lego City Driving School”.

-Unfortunately it was for kids over 6 years old.
-He is only 4 though I know he would’ve manage just fine as he has experience with these type of circuits (he learned to drive at Hop Farm a while ago).
-Looking at the map closer though, we found another race circuit for kids 3 to 5 years old, so we went there.
-The queue was long, we had to wait for about 40 minutes (we were happy when we got to this sign so I took a photo of it).
+Unfortunately, it was for kids over 6 years old.
+My son was 4.
+I know he would’ve managed just fine as he has experience with these type of circuits, but rules are rules.
+Looking again at the map, we found another race circuit for kids 3 to 5 years old, so we went there.

 After the driving experience, we went to the Duplo zone.
 The “Drench Tower” was closed.
 The playground was over-crowded.
 “Splash Safari” was a shop.
 “Duplo Train” was a cute ride, with a small queue and a nice ride for all ages.

-The next stop was in the area, to have lunch consisting of food bought from M&S on the way to Legoland therefore I have no advice regarding where to eat there or how much you have to pay for that.
+The next stop was in the area, to have our packed lunch.
+I have no advice regarding where to eat there or how much you would have to pay to do so.

 With full tummies we decided to have a river adventure at “Fairy Tale Brook”.
-15 minutes later we were on a boat that took us through the woods where we could see fairy tales characters made of small lego pieces.
+15 minutes later we were on a boat that took us through the woods.
+We could see fairy tales characters made of small lego pieces.

-After “flying” with the helicopter we continued our walk through the park until we got to the “Atlantic Submarine Voyage” where, after queuing for “only” 26 minutes we got in this:
+After “flying” with the helicopter we continued our walk through the park.
+We got to the “Atlantic Submarine Voyage” where, after queuing for “only” 26 minutes we got in this:

-We finished spinning on the water at 5p.m.
+We finished spinning on the water at 5 p.m.
 All we could do around Legoland Windsor with the kids now was to go on a train ride through the park and then going on “Aero Nomad”, both rides suitable for any age.

-When we landed it was 6p.m so we had to head toward the exit.
-But on our way we stopped to admire the Miniland, an impressive miniature land with buildings made of Lego and with railways and trains made of Lego.
+When we landed it was 6 p.m so we had to head toward the exit.
+On the way, we stopped to admire the Miniland.
+It’s an impressive miniature land with buildings, railways and trains made of Lego bricks.

 And then the experience ended as we headed to our car and then home.
-So after spending 5.5 hours at Legoland Windsor I can say it was an interesting experience.
+After spending 5.5 hours at Legoland Windsor I can say it was an interesting experience.
 We all managed to have fun, though there is a lot of room for improvement when it comes to respecting the visitors’ time (later update and why we might not return there).

 - take advantage of any offer as the full price tickets are quite expensive